ylyamin/RT-Thread-on-Allwinner-D1H/README.md

 - sun20i_d1_spl (first bootloader after BROM, used for init DRAM and load TOC image from MMC)
 - u-boot (could used to load Linux image but now just tool to creat TOC image)
 - opensbi (Supervisor Binary Interface for platform in M mode)
-- xfel (used for debug in when platform in FEL mode)
+- xfel (used for debug when platform in FEL mode)

 ## Build RT-Thread
-For configure:
+For configure RT-Thread:
 ```sh
 make rt-conf
 ```